cabrilliant/prononuciaton_helper/README.md

-# Example
+# Pronunciation Helper
-An example greeter plugin
+This plugin will show official pronunciation of words in dialogue with npcs